webmproject/WebPShop/docs/MAINTENANCE.md

 *   Update the WebP library version in `README.md`.

-*   Build WebPShop (Release) for each supported OS/plaform pair and replace the old binaries in the `bin` folder of this repository.
+*   Build WebPShop (Release) for each supported OS/plaform pair and upload.

 ## Updating WebPShop version